 So, that’s why you hire a forensic document examiner.
 A handwriting expert can determine that.

-They are experienced and practiced at making the judge and the jury feel comfortable that an independent expert came to the opinion, and making their work and opinion clear so everyone knows which person is lying.
+They are experienced and practiced at making the judge and the jury feel confident that an independent expert reached the opinion, and at making their work and opinion clear so everyone knows who is lying.

 Bart Baggett